Conformal Prediction Bands for Two-Dimensional Functional Time Series: Simulation study

-\autoref{fig:simulation_1_width} reports the boxplots concerning the size of the $N=1000$ prediction bands.
-One can notice that the size tends to decrease as long as the number of observations $T$ increases, hence improving the efficiency of the prediction sets.
-As expected, Naive predictor provides larger prediction bands and while the difference is milder with small sample sizes, when $T$ grows the size of the prediction regions of other methods systematically dominates the Naive's one.
-On the other hand, FAR(1)-EK and FAR(1)-EK+, that are both based on the estimation of autoregressive operator $\Psi$, provide the tightest prediction bands, not only when numerous observations are available, but also in small sample sizes scenario.
-Moreover, one can notice that FAR(1)-EK+ do not significantly improves FAR(1)-EK neither in terms of coverage, nor in terms of band size.
+Measuring the size of the correspondent prediction bands, we can compare the efficiency of different forecasting routines.
+We stress the fact that distinct point predictors may guarantee potentially different coverage levels.
+For this reason, it is crucial to first evaluate the empirical coverage of the resulting prediction bands and only afterward investigate their size. \autoref{fig:sim_1_width} reports boxplots with prediction bands' size for the $N=1000$ simulations and for different values of $\alpha$ and $T$.
+Bands' size tends to decrease as long as the number of observations $T$ increases, hence improving the efficiency of prediction sets.
+Moreover, the size tends to decrease when the confidence level $1-\alpha$ increases.
+As expected, Naive predictor provides larger prediction bands, particularly in the large sample settings.
+On the other hand, FAR(1)-EK and FAR(1)-EK+, both based on the estimation of the autoregressive operator $\Psi$, provide the tightest prediction bands, not only when numerous observations are available, but also in small sample sizes scenario.
+Notice also that eigenvalue correction slightly improves the performances of FAR(1)-EK+ wrt FAR(1)-EK, especially when few samples are available.
 We acknowledge that, when $T=19$, VAR-efpc performs remarkably worse than the other methods.
-Indeed, the aforementioned method produces wider prediction bands, which are further source of the higher empirical coverage in \autoref{fig:simulation_1_coverage}.
+We argue that this performance gap might be caused by the simultaneous OLS estimation of the underling VAR(1) equations, which might provide biased estimates if the sample size is small.
 However, when the sample size increases, such forecasting algorithm performs comparably with the already mentioned FAR(1)-EK and FAR(1)-EK+.
-Finally, although the Conformal Prediction bands produced by the oracle predictor are obviously the most performing one, we can appreciate that both FAR(1)-EK and FAR(1)-EK+ provide CP bands with coverage and size comparable to the theoretically perfect oracle forecasting method.
+Finally, although the Conformal Prediction bands produced by the oracle predictor are obviously the most performing one, both FAR(1)-EK and FAR(1)-EK+ provide CP bands with coverage and size comparable to the theoretically perfect oracle forecasting method.